salcedoe/MtMdocs/docs/imageProcessing/ImageEnhancement.md

 A neighborhood (or block) is simply a small piece of the entire image.
 Block processing, therefore, operates on a small block of the image, one block at a time, until the entire image has been processed.
 In this type of processing, only the center pixel in the block is actually modified and that modification is based on the immediately surrounding pixels.

-Neighborhood processing is also referred to as a filter---as in applying a filter to an image.
+Neighborhood processing is also referred to as a filter—as in applying a filter to an image.

 The most common type of filtering involves averaging the adjacent pixels in a matrix and then replacing the center pixel intensity with the average intensity.